railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 	* The location for depositing the finished products.

-For simplicity, put the ``Stock`` location in both places.
 The field :guilabel:`Bill of Materials` will automatically be completed by OpenERP when you select the product.
-You can then overwrite it with another BoM to specify something else to use for this specific manufacturing, then click the button :guilabel:`Compute Data`.
+You can then overwrite it with another BoM to specify something else to use for this specific manufacturing.

 The tabs :guilabel:`Scheduled Products` and :guilabel:`Work Orders` are also completed automatically when you click :guilabel:`Compute Data` (in the :guilabel:`Work Orders` or :guilabel:`Scheduled Products` tabs).
 You will find the raw materials there that are required for the production and the operations needed by the assembly staff.

-If you want to start production, click the button :guilabel:`Confirm Production`, and OpenERP automatically completes the :guilabel:`Products to Consume` field in the :guilabel:`Consumed Products` tab and :guilabel:`Products to Finish` field in :guilabel:`Finished Products` tab.
+If you want to start production, click the button :guilabel:`Confirm Production`, and OpenERP automatically completes the :guilabel:`Products to Consume` field in the :guilabel:`Consumed Products` tab and :guilabel:`Products to Produce` field in :guilabel:`Finished Products` tab.

 The information in the :guilabel:`Consumed Products` tab can be changed if: